 How can a good Church management software help?

-This weekend, Fairview Baptist Church in Apex, NC, used the forms feature within Breeze ChMS to create a custom form.
+This weekend, a church in North Carolina, used the forms feature within Breeze ChMS to create a custom form.

 They asked simple questions:

 - Are you able to offer your home to someone without power?